2002 ICC Champions Trophy

-The 2002 ICC Champions Trophy was a cricket tournament that was held in Sri Lanka in 2002.
-It was the third edition of the ICC Champions Trophy – the first two having been known as the ICC Knock Out Tournaments.
-The tournament was due to be held in India, but was switched to Sri Lanka when an exemption from tax in India was not granted.
-Fifteen matches were to be played in the tournament including two semi-finals and a final match.
-It was the first time that the teams of all International Cricket Council (ICC) member nations visited Sri Lanka to participate in a cricket tournament.
+The 2002 ICC Champions Trophy was a cricket tournament held in Sri Lanka in 2002.
+It marked the third edition of the ICC Champions Trophy, with the previous two tournaments being known as the ICC Knock Out Tournaments.
+Originally scheduled to be held in India, the tournament was moved to Sri Lanka when India did not grant an exemption from tax, as needed.
+The tournament consisted of fifteen matches, including two semi-finals and a final match.
+This event was notable as it marked the first time that teams from all full member nations of the International Cricket Council (ICC) visited Sri Lanka to participate in a cricket tournament.